flatpak/xdg-desktop-portal/README.md

 show dialogs and interact with the user, which may well take longer than the maximum method call timeout of D-Bus.
 Another advantage is that the caller can cancel an ongoing interaction by calling the _Cancel_ method on the request object.

+One consideration for deciding the shape of portal APIs is that we want them to 'hide' behind existing library APIs where possible, to make it as easy as possible to have apps use them _transparently_.
+For example, the OpenFile portal is working well as a backend for the GtkFileChooserNative API.